martinber/sdl_fungeoid/README.md

 - Implement function to select and delete an area of the field.

+- Draw on the field the possible code paths, looking at arrows and conditionals.

+- In the run screen, add possibility to clear the stack and to change the pointer direction.

 - Autosave once in a while.

 ### SDL Notes